stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 but hanging.
 It took until December 2025, 5 months, to locate and fix the bug.
 In this article we will discuss how we debugged and solved this issue.

-# Reproducting the issue
+# Reproducing the issue

 The software that the user uses is the standard OpenRISC kernel and runtime.
 It has been stable for some time running on the QEMU simulator that we use for the bulk of our software development and testing.

-To be honest I haven't run the OpenRISC multicore platform on a physical FGPA development board for a few years, so just setting up the environemtn was going to be a significant undertaking.
+To be honest I haven't run the OpenRISC multicore platform on a physical FGPA development board for a few years, so just setting up the environment was going to be a significant undertaking.

 For the past few years I have been concentrating on OpenRISC software